After several days exploring Vienna, we set out to explore more of Austria’s beautiful destinations.

 From Vienna, you can catch a train that goes to Hallstatt via Attnang-Puchheim.
 Get your train tickets from the main train station (Wien-Hauptbanhof) or the west train station (Wien-Westbahnhof).
 The fastest train would take about 3.5 hours.

 Once at Hallstatt station (which is actually in Obertraun, across the lake from Hallstatt), you have to ride a ferry (Stefanie) into Hallstatt’s old town.
 You can get your tickets from the ferry station that’s just beside the train station.

 From Salzburg, there are two ways to get to Hallstatt.

 By bus: Go to the bus terminal outside Salzburg’s main train station (Salzburg-Hauptbanhof) and look for Bus #150 to Bad Ischl.
 Once in Bad Ischl, ride a train to Hallstatt, then the ferry to the old town.

 By train: From the Salzburg-Hauptbanhof, ride a train to Attnang-Puchheim, then switch to a train to Hallstatt.
 Once in Hallstatt station, ride the ferry to the old town.

 Hallstatt is a wildly popular tourist destination, so if you plan to stay at least a night, make sure to reserve your hotels in advance.
 If you’re booking closer to your stay and find that most Hallstatt hotels are already fully booked, you can also look at accommodations in Obertraun, which is directly opposite Hallstatt across the lake.
 It’s a much more relaxed destination with the same amazing views and ambiance of the mountains and the lake.

 Hallstatt hotels and holidays rentals

 ★Top Pick: For the best experience in Hallstatt, stay at a hotel right by the lake.
 The best hotel among the lakeside options is Seehotel Grüner Baum.
-It offers panoramic views of Lake Hallstatt, a historic ambiance, as well as spacious rooms and wonderful staff.
+It offers panoramic views of Lake Hallstatt, a historic ambiance, spacious rooms, and excellent staff.
 If you’re driving, don’t worry that it’s right in the middle of car-free Hallstatt – you can park at the P1 parking area outside town and ride the free shuttle to the hotel.

 For small groups (3-4 adults), check out W & S Executive Apartments.
-Note that both this and the Gasthof Pension Hirlatz are a few minutes’ scenic walk outside the old town.
+Note that this and the Gasthof Pension Hirlatz are a few minutes’ scenic walk outside the old town.

 Obertraun hotels and holidays rentals